isovalent/ebpf-docs/docs/linux/syscall/BPF_PROG_LOAD.md

 This attributes can be set to a pointer to a memory region allocated/reserved by the loader process where the verifier log will be written to.
 The detail of the log is set by `log_level`.
 The verifier log is often the only indication in addition to the error code of why the syscall command failed to load the program.

 The log is also written to on success.
-If the kernel runs out of space in the buffer while loading, the loading process will fail and the command will return with an error code of `-ENOSPC`.
-So it is important to correctly size the buffer when enabling logging.
+If the kernel runs out of space in the buffer while loading, on older kernels the loading process will fail and the command will return with an error code of `-ENOSPC`.
+Callers had to take care to allocate enough buffer room, or load the program repeatedly and increasing the buffer when `-ENOSPC` was returned.

+Since [:octicons-tag-24: v6.4](https://github.com/torvalds/linux/commit/1216640938035e63bdbd32438e91c9bcc1fd8ee1) the kernel rotates the verifier log by default.
+The bottom of the log is always included, which is most of the time the most interesting part.
+Old behavior can be requested by setting the `BPF_LOG_FIXED` flag in `log_level`.

 ### `kern_version`